Kotlin/KEEP/proposals/KEEP-0412-unused-return-value-checker.md

 * `is`/`!is` instance checks
 * `!!` non-null assertion operator

+> There is a formal definition of control flow analysis for this checker and propagations [in the appendix](#appendix-formal-specification).

 ### Ignorability annotations

-In the scope of this proposal, two annotations will be added to a Kotlin standard library.
+In the scope of this proposal, two annotations will be added to the Kotlin standard library.
 The first of them is `@IgnorableReturnValue`:

 ```kotlin